lvgl/lvgl/docs/overview/coords.md

 # Positions, sizes, and layouts

 ## Overview
-Similarly to many other parts of LVGL, the concept of setting the coordinates were inspired by CSS.
-It doesn't mean a perfect copy of the standard but subsets of CSS were implemented (sometimes with minor adjustments).
+Similarly to many other parts of LVGL, the concept of setting the coordinates was inspired by CSS.
+By no means a complete implementation of the standard but subsets of CSS were implemented (sometimes with minor adjustments).
-It shorts it means:
+In shorts this means:
 - the set coordinates (size, position, layouts, etc) are stored in styles
 - support min-width, max-width, min-height, max-height
 - have pixel, percentage, and "content" units